 The District, on behalf of its volunteer firefighters, contributes to a defined benefit pension plan which is administered by FPPA.
-Assets of the plan are commingled for investment purposes in the Fire and Police member's Benefit Fund, an agent multiple-employer defined benefit pension plan administered by FPPA.
+Assets of the plan are commingled for investment purposes in the Fire and Police member's Benefit Fund, an agent multipleemployer defined benefit pension plan administered by FPPA.
 The plan provides retirement benefits for members and beneficiaries according to the plan provisions as enacted and governed by the pension fund board of trustees.
 Colorado Revised Statutes (CRS), as amended, establishes basic benefit provisions under the plan.
 FPPA issues a publicly available annual financial report that includes the assets of the volunteer plan.
 That report may be obtained by calling FPPA at 303-770-3772.

 Volunteer firefighters who complete the minimum annual training required by the District and are members in good standing of the volunteer organization, are eligible to participate in the plan for that year.
 Volunteers' rights to a benefit vest after ten years of service.
 Volunteers who retire at, or after the age of 50, with twenty years of credited service are entitled to benefit.
-Volunteers who retire with ten years of credited service are entitled to a partial benefit.
-Surviving spouses are entitled to a 50% benefit.
-In addition, the plan provides death and disability benefits funded by insurance policies.